Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Single star encounter

-Let us now discuss the second term on the right-hand side of Eq.~(\ref{eq:deltae}).
-Since $\delta\mathbf{v}$ is independent of $\mathbf{v}$, this term averages to zero over the velocity distribution of DM particles inside the subhalo, however it does contribute to a scatter around $\left<\delta E\right>$.
-If the velocity distribution at any point in the subhalo follows an isotropic distribution with variance $\left< v^2 \right> = 3\sigma_{\rm sub}^2$ then we have \ben \left<\delta E^2\right>-\left<\delta E\right>^2 = \sigma_{\rm sub}^2\,|\delta\mathbf{v}|^2\,. \een The velocity dispersion $\sigma_{\rm sub}$ can be computed by solving the Jeans equation, see App.~\ref{app:velocity_pdf}.
-Eq.~(\ref{eq:energy_scatter}) shows that the scatter is important compared to the average when $\sigma_{\rm sub}$ is large compared to $|\delta\mathbf{v}|$.
-The energy gain is compared to the potential energy in Fig.~\ref{fig:energy_single_encounter} for a subhalo with parameters $\rho_{\rm s}=5.8\times 10^8\,\rm M_\odot/kpc^3$, $r_{\rm s}=3.5\times 10^{-3}\,\rm pc$, $r_{\rm t}=10\,r_{\rm s}$ encountering a star of mass $M_\star=1\,\rm M_\odot$ with an impact parameter $b=2\times 10^{-2}\,\rm pc$ and relative velocity $v_{\rm r}=200\,\rm km/s$.
-This figure shows that the scatter is important at intermediate radii in the clump, while it is small in the central regions and near the edge where the velocity dispersion is small.
+Let us now discuss the second term on the right-hand side of \refeq{deltae}, which is a diffusion term.
+Since $\delta{\bf v}$ is independent of ${\bf v}$, this term averages to zero over the velocity distribution of DM particles inside the subhalo, however it does contribute to a scatter around $\left<\delta E\right>$.
+If the velocity distribution at any point in the subhalo is isotropic with a variance $\left< v^2 \right> = 3\,\sigma_{\rm sub}^2$ then we have \ben \left<\delta E^2\right>-\left<\delta E\right>^2 = \sigma_{\rm sub}^2\,|\delta{\bf v}|^2\,. \een The 1D velocity dispersion $\sigma_{\rm sub}$ can be computed from the Jeans equation, see App.~\ref{app:velocity_pdf}.
+This equation shows that the scatter can be important when $\sigma_{\rm sub}$ exceeds $|\delta{\bf v}|$.
+The energy gain is compared with the potential energy in \refig{energy_single_encounter} for a subhalo with parameters $\rho_{\rm s}=5.8\times 10^8\,\rm M_\odot/kpc^3$, $r_{\rm s}=3.5\times 10^{-3}\,\rm pc$ (corresponding to a virial mass $m_{200}=10^{-6}~\rm M_\odot$ and concentration $c_{200} = 60$), $r_{\rm t}=10\,r_{\rm s}$ , that encounters a star of mass $\mstar=1\,\rm M_\odot$ with an impact parameter $b=2\times 10^{-2}\,\rm pc$ and a relative speed $v_{\rm r}=200\,\rm km/s$.
+This figure shows that the scatter is important at intermediate radii in the subhalo, while it is small in the central regions and near the edge where the velocity dispersion is small.
+In the displayed example, we see that a value for the maximal tidal radius after encounter set from $\delta E\sim\lb\Phi\rb$ could change by a rather moderate factor of order ${\cal O}(1)$ due to this scatter in energy.